Canon 1D X Mark II vs Leica X-U Typ 113

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

+How about other alternatives?
 Do the specifications of the Canon 1D X Mark II and the Leica X-U Typ 113 place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings.In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1DX Mark II or the X-U Typ 113 perform in practice.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 1D X Mark II vs Leica X-U Typ 113